 Earpads in particular often become unusable as they get older.
 Fortunately, many companies sell aftermarket spare parts on sites like eBay and Amazon.
 Replacing a single part is much better than having to spend money and a brand new pair of headphones.

 Make sure to check online reviews and discussion boards to find out what others are saying.
 Sometimes it takes a few months for problems to really start to show, which means that it would be too late for you to return them and get your money back.
 Even well-known manufacturers such as Sennheiser are not perfect.
 Their 5xx line of over-ear headphones is widely known for developing little cracks on the sides.
 The issue like this may not be crucial to the overall integrity, but it certainly takes away from the resell value.

 How Much Money Should I Spend On Over-Ear Headphones?

 The simplest answer to this question is not more than you can afford.
 There is a certain price point beyond which most people would not be able to tell a difference in sound quality.
 We estimate that this point is somewhere around $100-$200 for most headphones.
 For this price, manufacturers can use high-end materials and high-quality drivers tuned for the best sound reproduction possible.
 Sound quality is largely a subjective affair, and more detailed reproduction isn’t necessarily a better one.

 It’s the lower end where a few additional dollars can make a dramatic difference in what you get.
-Budget headphones tend to cost between $20 and $50 dollars, and they can be a hit or miss.
+Budget over-ear headphones tend to cost between $20 and $50 and they can be a hit or miss.
 Problems with construction and durability are quite frequent, and good sound quality is not easy to find, either.
 There are, of course, some hidden gems, but even those have to make compromises somewhere to justify their very low price tag.
 You can also often encounter poorly made headphones from Asia that simply copy the design for western-made headphones and fit thy with cheap drivers.